What is bibliometrics?

 The law of exponential growth, its statement is as follows: “Science grows at compound interest, multiplying by a certain amount in equal periods of time (every 10-15 years it is multiplied by 2).
 The growth rate is proportional to the size of the population or the total magnitude acquired.
 The bigger the science, the faster it grows.”

-See also What is a veteran?
+See also What is virtual?

 All this statement corresponds to the following mathematical expression: